ppanko/orthogonalize/README.md

 ---

-If you encounter any bug while using this software or have a suggestion, please file an issue or pull request on this page.
+If you encounter any bugs while using this software or have a suggestion, please file an issue or pull request on this page.
 For more general questions or assistance, please email me at pavel.panko@ttu.edu.